Nudged Elastic Band in Topological Data Analysis: Additional data set information

 \subsection{Optical image patches}

-The optical image database collected by \citet{VanHateren} contains 4,167 grayscale images from indoor and outdoor scenes, each $1020 \times 1532$ pixels (Figure \ref{fig: opticalImages}).
-More details and the database itself are available at \url{http://www.kyb.mpg.de/bethge/vanhateren/index.php}.
-From this database, \citet{Mumford} create a set $\cM$ of high-contrast, normalized, $3 \times 3$ patches through the following preprocessing steps.
+The optical image database collected in \cite{VanHaterenVanDerSchaaf} contains 4,167 grayscale images from indoor and outdoor scenes, each $1020 \times 1532$ pixels (Figure~\ref{fig: opticalImages}).
+More details and the database itself are available at \url{http://bethgelab.org/datasets/vanhateren/}.
+From this database, Lee et al.\ in \cite{LeePedersenMumford} create a set $\cM$ of high-contrast, normalized, $3 \times 3$ patches through the following preprocessing steps.

 \begin{enumerate}

 \item Lee et al.\ select a large random sample of $3 \times 3$ patches with coordinates the logarithms of grayscale pixel values.

 Each patch is represented by a vector $x = (x_1, \dots, x_9)^T \in \R^9$.